Skip to main content

 Some debt can benefit your overall financial picture

-Debt can feel like a four-letter word but the truth is, debt can be a valuable tool in building long-term wealth.
-Take a look at these three examples of good debt:
+You may feel like it's smart to avoid debt at all costs, but the truth is debt can be a valuable tool in helping you build long-term wealth.
+Take a look at these three examples of good debt.

 Mortgages

-For many, home ownership would be impossible without a mortgage.
-But even if you have the cash available, it can be prudent to take out a loan instead.
-Getting a mortgage loan to fund your home purchase gives you space to invest your savings rather than tie them up in a single asset.
-In fact, it may be beneficial to take on a mortgage and give your cash time to grow .
+For many, homeownership would be impossible without a mortgage.
+But even if you have the cash available, it could be prudent to take out a loan instead.
+Getting a mortgage loan to fund your home purchase gives you space to divvy up your savings rather than tie them up in a single asset.
+In fact, it may be beneficial to take on a mortgage and give your cash time to grow.

 Home repairs